Shinji Ikari: Critical reception

 Shinji's role in the Rebuild of Evangelion films was better received, with reviewers praising its more open character.
 Martin Theron of Anime News Network, reviewing Evangelion 1.0: You Are (Not) Alone, praised Shinji's realism.
 Theron called the scene in Evangelion: 2.22 You Can (Not) Advance where Shinji saves Rei the "Best Scene" in the website's "Best (and Most Notable) of 2011": "This is the first time in the entire franchise that he whole-heartedly goes after something because he wants it, rather than because he's expected to or has no choice."
-Examining the differences between Evangelion: 2.0 film and the original animated series, Jitendar Canth posted on myReviewer.com: "To the relief of many, Shinji isn't as much of a whiner any more, and he shows that he has a backbone on more than one occasion in this film".
-Despite criticizing the third film, a number of reviewers praised Shinji's interactions with Kaworu.
-Nicoletta Christina Browne of THEM Anime Reviews criticized their relationship, finding it "rushed", artificial and unclear.
+Despite criticizing the third film, several reviewers praised Shinji's interactions with Kaworu.
+Nicole MacLean of THEM Anime Reviews criticized their relationship, finding it "rushed", artificial, and unclear.
 Comic Book Resources writer Daniel Kurland also praised his role in the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time, writing: "Shinji deserves happiness, and it makes Thrice Upon A Time the more powerful conclusion that it finally allows Shinji to reach this point and not leave him in existential dread".

 Legacy

 Shinji-themed merchandise has been released, including clothing, action figures, collectible models, perfumes, and drinks.
-The character has been used for Japan Racing Association advertising campaigns and for a culinary company specializing in miso soups; "Shijimi from Lake Shinji" campaign also proved successful.
+The character has been used for Japan Racing Association advertising campaigns and for a culinary company specializing in miso soups; the "Shijimi from Lake Shinji" campaign also proved successful.
 Movic has also released a cassette drama featuring him as part of its Animate series featuring other popular works.

-With Shinji Ikari, according to Comic Book Resources, Neon Genesis Evangelion had a significant influence on Japanese animation, showing a more realistic, insecure and fragile protagonist than other past mecha series.
-Guilty Crown staff member Ryo Ōyama compared Shū Ōma, the series' main character, to Shinji, since: "They're both in their own world, and they don't come out from that world".
+With Shinji Ikari, according to Comic Book Resources, Neon Genesis Evangelion had a significant influence on Japanese animation, showing a more realistic, insecure, and fragile protagonist than other past mecha series.
+Guilty Crown staff member Ryo Ōyama compared Shū Ōma, the series' main character, to Shinji because: "They're both in their own world, and they don't come out from that world".
 According to Ōyama, Shū is "a 2011 version of Shinji", but Shinji has a "more passive", pessimistic attitude.
-Asa Butterfield similarly compared Shinji to Ender Wiggin in Ender's Game, whom he played.
-According to Butterfield, both characters "withdraw from the world", face new experiences and fight against unknown enemies.
-His Japanese voice actress Ogata likened Makoto Naegi from the Danganronpa franchise, which she played, to Shinji, because they're both ordinary boys "put in terrible situations".
+Similarly, Asa Butterfield compared Shinji to Ender Wiggin in Ender's Game, whom he played.
+According to Butterfield, both characters "withdraw from the world", face new experiences, and fight against unknown enemies.
+His Japanese voice actress Ogata likened Makoto Naegi from the Danganronpa franchise, which she played, to Shinji because they are both ordinary boys "put in terrible situations".